-Death from above was inevitable.
-Frozen in a split second I traced the path of debris to the fallen railway car.
+Death spiraled toward the street.
+Frozen in a split second I traced the path of debris to the railway car.
 Things were going to get bloodier if someone didn’t act, and fast.

-Casting off the panic I lashed out at the oncoming destruction.
-Wide, unfocused blasts swatted chunks onto a new course away from the passengers and onto the front lines of the barricade.
-Every piece struck without forgiveness, and sent tremors through the crowd; as though they weren’t shaken enough.
+I cast off panic and lashed out at the oncoming destruction.
+Wide, unfocused blasts swatted chunks onto a new course.
+They veered away from the passengers and onto the front lines of the barricade.
+Every piece struck without forgiveness.
+They sent tremors through the crowd, as though they weren’t shaken enough.

-It was only as the dust began to settle that I realized what had happened.
-Fear drove everything from the paramedics checking on bystanders to the gridlocked drivers abandoning their vehicles for cover; and there I was, floating in the middle, trying to rein the pounding in my chest.
+It was only as the dust settled that I realized what happened.
+Fear saturated the surrounded area.
+Paramedics scrambled to check on bystanders.
+Gridlocked drivers abandoning their vehicles for cover.
+There I was, floating in the middle, trying to rein the pounding in my chest.

-My ruminating was cut short by a chrome wall slamming into my side.
-I fell upward and fought for control while an empty car tumbled to the asphalt, and it wasn’t alone.
-They flew by the dozen at breakneck speed, faster than even I could dodge.
-My only way through was by slicing with a fine laser, and leaving vehicle remnants to fall like boulders.
+A chrome wall slammed into my side.
+I fell upward and fought for control over an empty car tumbling to the asphalt.
+It wasn’t alone.
+They flew by the dozen at breakneck speed, faster than I could dodge.
+I sliced through them with pinpoint lasers.
+Vehicle remnants fell like boulders.

-A shadow flew across the sky, followed by an eighteen wheeler crashing from above.
+A shadow flew across the sky, followed by a crashing eighteen wheeler.
 Too dense to cut or even to move, the vehicle collected me in mid-air with all its mass.
-The world turned with barely time enough to face the street.

 “Look at you.
-You’ve barely any idea of what you’re doing,” Dr. Vortex said.
+You’ve no idea what you’re doing,” Dr. Vortex said.

 I scanned for signs of life.
-Gods above, I couldn’t stand for anyone to be hurt on my watch.
-Emergency crews scuttled like bugs behind the doctor’s line of sight and toward the upturned train.
+Gods above, the hurt was too much.
+Emergency crews scuttled like bugs behind the doctor’s line of sight.
+They moved toward the upturned train.
 They needed time.

 “Is this supposed to convince me to help you?”
 I asked.

 Dr. Vortex turned up his nose.
-“I’ve spent quite enough energy in one career trying to persuade those with no interest.
+“I’ve spent enough energy in a career trying to persuade those with no interest.
 Had you been willing to meet halfway you’d have found I’m more than reasonable.
 Things being as they are, however…”

 The EMTs scrambled in the periphery.
-They didn’t have much time; a minute, perhaps, before he turned back.
+They didn’t have time; a minute, less, before he turned back.

 “Somehow I doubt that,” he said.

 My balance remained askew, tilting with the planet.
-I propped myself up, and held as best I could.
+I propped myself up as best I could.
 There was no room for weakness; not in the face of that kind of monster.

 His lips tightened.
 “We were present at the same grand cosmic event,” he said.
-“It changed you, just as it changed me.
+“It changed you as it changed me.
 I’ve spent my whole adult life in pursuit of this phenomenon.
 I must have your cooperation if I’m to further study the results.”